About the project

 In connection with the development of the concept for the learning and playing area at the North Sea Oceanarium, it was necessary to identify the educational visions and practical requirements that the area should meet.

 The questions that arose were:

 The Sperm Whale at the North Sea Oceanarium

 On the outside, the whale is equipped with climbing grips.
-Furthermore, there are small holes on the side of the whale that can be used for both climbing and as peepholes.
+Furthermore, there are small holes on the side of the whale to be used for climbing and as peepholes.
 A 250 cm double slide goes down from the back of the whale to the fall surface.

-Behind the whale, there is a broad wake band of coloured stones forming both easy and difficult the-ground-is-poisonous paths.
+Behind the whale, there is a broad wake band of coloured stones forming both easy and difficult the-ground-is-lava paths.
 The stones are made of oak wood.

-The ropeway is approx. 21 m long.
+The ropeway is approximately 21 meters long.
 The stainless steel starting station is shaped like a wave.